Do Teeth have to be Removed?

-The majority of the patients seen in our specialist orthodontic practice by Dr Sarah Good or Dr Pourghadiri are treated on a non-extraction basis; i.e. they do not have to have teeth taken out as part of their orthodontic treatment.
+The majority of the patients seen at Elite Orthodontics are treated on a non-extraction basis; i.e. they do not have to have teeth taken out as part of their orthodontic treatment.
 Our specialist orthodontists employ the latest in orthodontic braces, advanced clinical methods and state-of-the-art wire technology to ensure that the need for extractions is minimised.
 In our practice, ‘expansion’ and ‘orthopaedic’ techniques are always used in appropriate cases to avoid the need for removal of teeth.

 Your orthodontist will use his knowledge, training and experience; as well as your radiographs (X-ray films) and models of your teeth to perform a full evaluation and analysis of your orthodontic condition before devising a treatment plan that’s right for you.
 This is why we often invite our patients to return for a second consultation appointment so that their orthodontist has the opportunity to study the information gathered at their first visit to make an accurate diagnosis before determining the correct treatment option.

-There are several reasons why teeth may have to be taken out is some orthodontic patients.
+There are several reasons why teeth may have to be taken out in a relatively small minority of orthodontic patients.
 Some of these include:

 - Extraction to relieve severe crowding of the teeth particularly when the jaws are very small, or the teeth are very large and/or impacted;